MysticalMike60t/openshell-boykisser/README.md

                 /____/
 </pre>
 #
+## Steps
+1. Select image:
-The "_large" version is higher resolution, and the one without it is the smaller resolution.
+    - The "_large" version is higher resolution, and the one without it is the smaller resolution.
+2. Set "Button size" to `60`